plone/training/docs/plone-deployment/project-edit.md

 Start the Docker Compose stack with `make stack-start`.
 Navigate to [http://ploneconf2024.localhost/ClassicUI/login](http://ploneconf2024.localhost/ClassicUI/login) and authenticate.

-Install `pas.plugins.authomatic` from the {guilabel}`Add-ons` control panel and configure it with the following JSON configuration, replacing `KEYHERE` and `SECRETHERE` with your GitHub OAuth application’s client ID and secret.
+Install `pas.plugins.authomatic` from the {guilabel}`Add-ons` control panel and configure it with the following JSON configuration, replacing `KEYHERE` and `SECRETHERE` with your GitHub OAuth application's client ID and secret.

 ```json
 {